U.S. Route 550: History

 In 2009 US 50 was re-routed onto the San Juan Avenue bypass to avoid downtown Montrose.
 As a result, U.S. 550 was extended approximately one mile northwest to intersect with the new U.S. 50 alignment.

+On July 17, 2024, the segment of US 550 leading into Durango from the south was realigned onto a four-lane divided highway tying into the Grandview Interchange.
+This realignment bypasses a former steep, curvy alignment up Farmington Hill and includes a new roundabout.